DiRAC-benchmarks/DiRAC3-testsuite/README.md

 ## Module File and Submission Script Template

-Before building the benchmarks, three files must be created for a `hostname` of your choice:
+Before building the benchmarks, three files must be created for a `hostname` and `compiler` of your choice:

-* A shell script named `modules/modules.hostname` that loads all necessary modules.
+* A shell script named `modules/modules.hostname.compiler` that loads all necessary modules.
-* A CMake toolchain script named `cmake/toolchain.hostname.cmake` that specifies the compilers to use and defines additional variables regarding the hardware.
+* A CMake toolchain script named `cmake/toolchain.hostname.compiler.cmake` that specifies the compilers to use and defines additional variables regarding the hardware.
 * A template shell script named `templates/submit.hostname` for submitting benchmarks to a batch job scheduler.

 Sample module, toolchain and submission template scripts are provided for a range of systems.